natalieagus/50005/docs/NS/06-dns-basics.md

 ## Root Server

-**Root Server** (highest in the hierarchy): contacted by local name servers (end hosts) that cannot resolve names.
-End hosts get mapping, and return to the local name server.
+**Root Server** (highest in the hierarchy): contacted by local name servers (or end hosts explicitly configured for it) that cannot resolve names.
+The Root Server does not provide the final answer to the query (i.e., it doesn't resolve the domain name directly); instead, it directs the query to the appropriate Top-Level Domain (TLD) server (like .com, .org, etc.).
 There are 13 root servers in the world.
 Find the list at [<http://root-servers.org/>](http://root-servers.org/).

 <img src="{{ site.baseurl }}//docs/NS/images/06-dns/2024-05-07-17-14-52.png"  class="center_seventy no-invert"/>